willsather/WillSather/README.md

 ### Bus Simulator (C++)

 During my spring semester of sophomore year, I took a class called Software Design and Development.
 This class is entirely centered around learning C++ and applying it to a single, semester-long, project.
 This project is a simulation of the university's transit bus system.
 The goal of this project is to learn various programming paradigms and styles, proper documentation skills, and understanding the raw C++  along with forming a software development mentality (rather just than coding).

-### MinneHack 2020 (Java)

-During my fall semester of sophomore year, I went out on a limb with some friends and joined a 24 hour coding competition.
-On a saturday night, we were "locked" into the student union and were designated to use some form of coding to solve a problem.
-The problem was "a solution that ables people to give back to society or the community".
-Although we didn't come up with a fully functioning product at the end of 24 hours, we still partcipated and managed to have some form of code to submit at the end.
-Nothing has ever come from it yet, but we can look back today and admire how much we have improved as coders and software engineers.

-### Google Ads Keyword Generator (Python)

-The Google Ads Keyword Generator was written and utilized during my time as Creatively Innovative, a digital marketing and data analytics agency in Chanhassen, MN.
-I wrote this code to be able to save a consistent amount of time and busy work.
-During the onboarding process for our clients, we would build out custom keywords for different campaigns and ad groups.
-This project made it easier to generate long-tail keywords that included personalized city names and states.
-At the end of the day, this was intended to be a quick fix to a problem at work, but I feel is a good example of my coding style and an example of some Python programming

 ### React Website (React / HTML)